Knowledge base

 for example,abc123.xyz

-- The DNS zone then allows the management of various services related to the domain name to be entrusted to different service providers.
+- The DNS zone then allows the management of various services related to the domain name to be entrusted to different providers.

 A